gtk-rs/gir/README.md

 And that's all!
 Neither `GtkWidget` nor `GtkWindow` (alongside with their functions) will be generated.

-Also you can mark some functions that it has suffix `_utf8` on Windows:
+Also you can mark some functions that has suffix `_utf8` on Windows:

 ```toml
 [[object]]